syncfusion-content/xamarin-docs/Xamarin/SfDiagram/DrawingMode.md

 keywords:
 ---
 # DrawingMode
-Drawing mode are used to draw continuously for selected mode on the diagram area, dynamically.
+Drawing mode is used to draw continuously on the diagram area for selected mode dynamically.

 ## Text node
-Text node is a node, which has default annotation.
-This mode will add continuous text node.
+This node has default annotation.
+TextNode mode will add continuous text node.
 The following code example illustrates how to enable TextNode mode.
 {% tabs %}
 {% highlight xml %}
 <diagram:SfDiagram x:Name="diagram" DrawingMode="TextNode">